IdP's Authorization API

 Sign Object is general structure consisting of key-value fields and SHOULD be used for simple text consents, confirming of advertisements or similar tasks.
 Since SignObject is very general structure IdP SHOULD evalute ui_locale in request thoroughly for correct language settings.
 SeP SHOULD also follow this guidle as stated in BankID API description and fill labels and values in correct language.
 IdP SHOULD support minimum of Czech and English mutations.
 Other langugages MAY NOT be supported and these languages SHOULD be converted to Czech or English following rules that Czech and Slovak ui_locales SHOULD be converted as Czech, other languages as English.
 IdP SHOULD also respect priority given by SeP in request.

 Document Object in specialized structure for enabling document signature by BankID.
-Behaviour of these objects is different.
-While sign object requires only authorization page by Bank, document object also requires end user consent for BankID to allow it to get user data.
+Both objects requires authorization page by Bank and end user consent for BankID to allow it to get user data.
 See sequence diagram.
 Appropriate scopes MUST be granted by a bank's IdP to BankID.
 Following are required:

 profile.name profile.titles profile.birthdate profile.address profile.email profile.legalstatus